rldutch1/gitnotes/README.md

 gitnotes
 ========

-The git stuff I keep forgetting
+The git stuff I keep forgetting or don't have time to remember.